alkismavridis/mathasm/README.md

 -  z + ( x + y ) ^ n - ( x + y ) <--2--> ( x + y ) + 1

 We see that the sentence **( x + y )** appears 3 times on the target: 2 times in its left sentence and 1 time on its right.
-We choose one of them, lets say the second on the left sentence.
-We replace it with its base counterpart, and we get:
+We choose one of them, lets say the second one of the left sentence.
+We then replace it with its base counterpart.
+This results to:
 -  z + ( x + y ) ^ n - **( y + x )** <--2--> ( x + y ) + 1.

 This is the single replacement operation.

 ### Seems easy.
 Can I always perform it?
 No. Here are the conditions under which this operation can be performed:
+- The **grade of the base** must be zero.
+Performing single replacement with a base of larger-than-zero grade is illegal.

 - We are allowed replace the **left** sentence of the base with its **right** one.
   If the base is bidirectional, we also allowed to do the opposite: replace the right with the left one.
   But replacing the right sentence with the left is illegal for unidirectional bases.
+This is precisely what flow is meant to indicate, by the way.

-- We may perform single operations in the right side of the target statement.
+- We may perform the single replacement operation in the right side of the target statement.
   If the target is bidirectional, we may also perform it in its left sentence.
   But performing single replacement on the left sentence of a unidirectional target is illegal.

-- The grade of a single replacement's base must be **zero**.
-Performing single replacement with a base of larger-than-zero grade is illegal.

 ### Ok.
 What is the third instruction?
-The select **sentence operation**.
+The **sentence replacement**.
 This works exactly like the single replacement, but replaces many occurrences at once.
 All the occurrences in the chosen sentence of the target.

 Back to our example: Our base was: